ishmilan2/ishmilan.github.io/_posts/16-11-16-build-pipeline-jenkins2-as-code-with-ios9-xcode7.md

 ## Setting Up Jenkinsfile

 The following lines will show what do you need to include in your iOS9 project to setting up the pipeline.
-First of all, create a new file with the name `Jenkinsfile` in the project root and after add the code behind to `Jenkinsfile` archive.
+First of all, create a new file with the name `Jenkinsfile` in the project root and after adding the code behind to `Jenkinsfile` archive.
 It is simple, right?

 ```
 node('iOS Node') {